Yiorgo Topalidis

 Professional Profile

-Dr. Topalidis received a doctorate in Sociology from the University of Florida in 2022.
-His research interests are emigration from the Ottoman Empire to the U.S. and White identity construction, contestation, and transgenerational memory transfer.
+Dr. Yiorgo Topalidis received a doctorate in Sociology from the University of Florida in 2022.
+Yiorgo’s research interests are emigration from the Ottoman Empire to the US and White identity construction, contestation, and transgenerational memory transfer.
+He is currently working on a monograph that explores the social construction of Ottoman Greek migrant identity in an early-20th-century U.S. context as a case study for decoupling Whiteness from White supremacist Whiteness.

 Teaching